 What about non-meat eaters?
 Pick from the a-la-carte menu which runs alongside this.
 A recent example of a veggie main was goat’s cheese grilled red peppers stuffed with mushroom risotto on tomato sauce and spinach.

 Paddington - 28 Chilworth St, London W2 6DT

-This local favourite, recently given a sensitive makeover now has ex-Oldroyd chef Louis Linwood in the kitchen where his Sunday roast is already winning plaudits.
+This local favourite now has ex-Aster chef Elisabeth Passédat in the kitchen where her Sunday roast is winning plaudits.

 What’s the Sunday roast?
-Choose from Pork belly, thyme roast chicken leg and roast beef topside or go for a whole braised lamb shoulder for six.
-All come with family roast potatoes, spring greens and a Yorkshire pudding.
+Choose from Gloucester Old Spot Braised Pork Belly, Roast Chicken & Braised Leeks and roast beef topside or go for a whole braised lamb shoulder for six.
+All come with family roast potatoes, greens and a Yorkshire pudding.

 Walham Grove, Fulham, London, SW6 1QR

 What’s the Sunday roast?
-Roast Sirloin of 45-day aged Hereford beef.
+Roast sirloin of 45 day Blue Grey beef.
 On the side are Yorkshire puddings, cauliflower cheese croquettes (which on their own would make us want to come here), horseradish cream, roast potatoes, root vegetables, bone marrow gravy and greens.